-Worst case scenario: It’s the second day of a two-week camping trip.
+Worst case scenario: it’s the second day of a two-week camping trip.
 Your backpack is stuffed with the necessary equipment and the only clothing you have with you is what you’ve got on your back.
 Extra clothes get left behind to save weight and space.
-But then, the weather takes a turn for the worse and doesn’t look like improving any time soon.
+But then, the weather takes a turn for the worse and doesn’t look like it’s improving any time soon.
 The worst thing that can happen to you now is your clothes get wet.
 You have nothing to change into and you don’t know when you might get an opportunity to let things dry.

 It all comes down to a standard

 The standard is the way in which the water permeability of a fabric or a membrane is measured.
 Or simply put, the amount of water that can get through a fabric or a membrane within a certain amount of time.

 This involves exposing the outside of the material to water.
 The water pressure starts at zero, and the hydrostatic then increases by 100 millimetres or 600 millimetres per minute, depending on the standard.

 The time it takes for three drops of water to make their way through the fabric is measured.
 The height of the water column above the material before it leaked is measured in millimetres of water and forms the standard.
 Just remember the the higher the number, the better.

 As always, when standards are involved, things get complicated between countries.
 Here goes.
 For clothing, the European standard DIN EN 343:2010-05 (protective clothing against rain) comes into play.